ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/US-population-projections.md

 > Note: Don't confuse the 50-years estimates from the American Community Survey (ACS) that also Claritas provides.
 [Here](https://www.census.gov/programs-surveys/acs/guidance/estimates.html) you can read that this is just 60 months of collected asta from, for example, 2014-2018.
 But these data are no forecasted data.
 This is only for the current time.
 You can read more about that [here](https://www.census.gov/data/developers/data-sets/acs-5year.html).

+There are, by the way, population projections at State level, but in this case, are the states who realese those projections.

 Here you have the main page for U.S. Census population projections:
 - [Population Projections](https://www.census.gov/programs-surveys/popproj.html)